aplusplusproject/realTime_face_analysis/README.md

 * YOLO v3 is a state-of-the-art, real-time object detection algorithm.
 The published model recognizes 80 different objects in images and videos.
 However, we only use YOLO to detect faces in our project.
 For more details about YOLO v3, you check this [paper](https://pjreddie.com/media/files/papers/YOLOv3.pdf).
 * FaceNet develops a deep convolutional network to learn a mapping from face images to a compact Euclidean space where distances directly correspond to a measure of face similarity.
 It uses **triplet-loss** as its loss function.
 If you want to know more about the details of [FaceNet](https://arxiv.org/pdf/1503.03832.pdf) and [triplet-loss](https://omoindrot.github.io/triplet-loss).

-This is a final project of course EECS-496 (Advanced Deep Learning) at Northwestern University.

 ## Available Funtions
 * **Face Alignment:** We have two versions of algorithms to detect and crop the faces in a picture — MTCNN and YOLO v3.
 * **Training on FaceNet:** You can either train your model from scratch or use a pre-trained model for transfer learning.
 The loss function we use is triplet-loss.